 6.13.
 Consideration of applications from students who declare a disability is based on the same criteria and principles as for other candidates.
 The University is seeking to reduce any barriers that might confront a student with a disability seeking to study at Bristol.
 A decision may need to take into account any overriding health and safety concerns, barriers relating to professional requirements, or the University's ability or inability to make any necessary reasonable adjustments.
 Such cases will be addressed on an individual basis.
 Implementation of the Admissions Principles and Procedures will be sensitive to the different experiences of disabled applicants, and will take into account their response to the opportunities and challenges they have encountered, on the understanding that these may be individual to the applicant.
 Applicants with a disability are encouraged to disclose this to the University, to enable any necessary reasonable adjustments to be planned in support of their education.
 Failure to do so may impact on the ability to make any necessary reasonable adjustments.

 6.14.
 Admissions staff will disregard any criminal convictions that are spent under the terms of the Rehabilitation of Offenders Act 1974, unless the programme of study is likely to bring the student into contact with children or vulnerable adults.
-Where this is the case, a disclosure will be sought through the Criminal Records Bureau.
+Where this is the case, a disclosure will be sought through the Disclosure and Barring Service (DBS).
 Where an applicant has an unspent (or spent in relevant cases) conviction, a decision on whether to offer a place will be made by a group convened by the Academic Registrar according to the procedure set out in our procedures for the recruitment of students who are ex-offenders.

 6.15.
 When considering an application, the University of Bristol will take into account whether or not a student is able to meet the necessary UK visa requirements for the full duration of their programme.
 The University reserves the right to reject an application, in circumstances where these requirements cannot be met.